Robustifying Token Attention for Vision Transformers: Introduction

 Starting from the state-of-the-art robust architecture FAN~\cite{zhou2022understanding}, we exemplarily investigate the last attention layer (see attention of other layers in supplementary).
 Specifically, Figure~\ref{fig:token_overfocusing} shows a clean and a corrupted input image as well as the corresponding attention maps.
 These are matrices of $N \times N$, with $N$ being the number of input/output tokens.
 Here, the $i$-th row indicates which input tokens (columns) the $i$-th output token ``attends'' to -- darker {red} indicates higher attention scores. \emph{\textbf{Token overfocusing}} can then, informally, be defined by observing pronounced vertical lines in the attention map: First, each output token (row) focuses on only few important input tokens, ignoring most of the other information.
 Second, all output tokens seem to focus on the same input tokens, leading to a very low diversity among the attention vectors in different rows.
-We highlight that the overfocusing issue is present throughout the entire ImageNet dataset, and also across diverse architectures (see more examples in Figure~\ref{fig:visual_attention} and supplementary).
-More critically, we observe that these important tokens are extremely fragile in the presence of common corruptions.
-For example, when applying Gaussian noise on the input image, the tokens recognized as important change entirely, see Figure \ref{fig:token_overfocusing} (left, second column).
+We highlight that the overfocusing issue is present throughout the entire ImageNet dataset, and also across diverse architectures (see more examples in Figure~\ref{fig:visual_attention} and supplementary). \yong{Moreover, this overfocusing issue has also been observed in existing works.
+For example, Figure 5 of~\cite{CordonnierICLR2020} observes very few important tokens (in deep red color) in layers 3$\sim$6; Figure 1 of~\cite{fu2022patch} also reports very few important tokens (in yellow color).} More critically, we find that these important tokens are extremely fragile in the presence of common corruptions.
+To be specific, when applying Gaussian noise on the input image, the tokens recognized as important change entirely, see Figure \ref{fig:token_overfocusing} (left, second column).
 Quantitatively, this can be captured by computing the cosine similarity between the clean and corrupted attention maps.
 Unsurprisingly, as shown by the blue box in Figure~\ref{fig:token_overfocusing} (right), the cosine similarity is indeed extremely low, confirming our initial hypothesis.
 This motivates us to robustify the attention by alleviating the token overfocusing issue.